jonrad/femtoassembler/README.md

 # femtoassembler
+Most of the javascript assembler and executor code is borrowed from https://github.com/Schweigi/assembler-simulator, I just ripped it apart using a combination of bash, perl and scripts written in node.

 # Running

 ### Mac with Minikube

 * Create a new cluster:

 ```minikube start -p assembler```

 * Set the context for kubectl to the new cluster:

 ```kubectl config set-context assembler```

 * Set your docker environment to the new minikube context:

 ```eval $(minikube docker-env -p assembler)```

 * Optional: I had to kill my `dnsmasq` to get my minikube to be able to access the network properly (Why...?):

 ```sudo killall dnsmasq```

 * Start skaffold:

 ```./start_skaffold.sh```

 * Profit!?